Spring 2021 Pre-Order Only – Ships in Spring Once Available

 As beautiful as the Alexandrina Magnolia tree’s blooms are, it is a great addition to any landscape even when its not in season.
 This is because it maintains an attractive mounded shape all year around!

 Magnolia Alexandrina is mostly noted moderate-sized stature, slightly fragrant purple-pink flowers with white interiors and year round interest.
 It is a moderately fast growing, deciduous shrub/mid-sized tree that will typically rise to be over 20 to 25 feet tall and equally as wide.

 Pink with white goblet shaped flowers are lightly fragrant and may periodically repeat bloom in midsummer.
 Flowers bloom in late winter to early spring and medium green leaves turn yellow in fall.
 The blooms can turn from pink to purple flowers as temperatures vary.

 This Alexandrina saucer magnolia tree has a moderate to fast growth rate but stays short as a shrub or small tree.
 Relatively resistant to pests and diseases at any time of year.
 The Alexandrina Japanese Magnolia is not susceptible to flower drop during early spring frosts.

 The fragrant flowers are best seen as a street tree or shrub or in a front yard for passerby’s to enjoy.
 Young trees will still produce enough flowers to turn heads!
 This tree is a member of the star magnolia family.
 Don’t get it confused with southern magnolias or Magnolia grandiflora that are evergreen magnolias.

 These are not bare root trees.
-They ship rooted in a container with soil.
+These magnolia flower trees ship rooted in a container with soil.
 Water well the first year of planting to establish a strong root system.

 Shop the Alexandrina Saucer Magnolia for sale and view our How to Prune a Magnolia Blog.